 The Province provides funding and cash management services to the Loan Board.
-There is considered to be minimal risk that funds will be unavailable to meet lending commitments except to the extent of legislative and budgetary limitations on spending authority as identified in note 1.
+There is no risk that funds will be unavailable to meet lending commitments except to the extent of legislative and budgetary limitations on spending authority as identified in note 1.